ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 )
 ```

 Here you configured the client connection to the Supabase project, which will be used for all interactions with the Supabase instance.
-You'll use this client to call our edge function/s.
+You'll use this client to call your edge function/s.

 Navigate back to the root of your React project: